COLLEGE OF SOCIAL STUDIES

 You registered last spring for the fall semester.
 Now is the time to review your selections, discuss your schedule with your advisor, and make whatever changes are needed.
 If you are abroad, keep in touch with your advisor by email.
 Please keep in mind the requirements and other considerations given below.

 Your CSS advisor for this year will normally be the same as last year, but due to sabbaticals and leaves, he or she may have been replaced over the summer.
-Please check your portfolio to see if your advisor has changed and, if so, to whom you may have been reassigned.
+Please check your EPortfolio to see if your advisor has changed and, if so, to whom you may have been reassigned.
 Seek advice from him or her during preregistration in November and April.

-In the second semester, you are required to take the junior colloquium, CSS 371, Contemporary Social and Political Theory.
+In the second semester, you are required to take the Junior Colloquium, CSS 371.
 In addition, you will take a two-tutorial sequence that is equivalent to two course credits, choosing two of the three junior tutorials that are offered (one each in economics, government, and history); these tutorials can be previewed in Wesmaps.
-Please send the CSS Administrative Assistant your tutorial preference by e-mail no later than Monday, October 5th.
+Please send the CSS Administrative Assistant your tutorial preference by e-mail no later than Monday, October 3rd.
 YOU WILL BE PRE-ENROLLED in your CSS classes prior to the spring semester planning period in early November.

 Here are some factors to consider and to discuss with your advisor when choosing your electives: